danielbank/rust-tch-server/README.md

 help: the trait `std::marker::Sized` is not implemented for `(dyn tch::nn::Module + std::marker::Sync + 'static)`
 ```

-The solution is to use a [mutex](https://doc.rust-lang.org/std/sync/struct.Mutex.html) to ensure that shared access to the classifier in the route and main thread is protected.
+The solution is to use a [mutex](https://doc.rust-lang.org/std/sync/struct.Mutex.html) to ensure that shared access to the model in the route and main thread is protected.
 The `main()` function becomes:

 ```
 rocket::ignite()